GREENFLAME1507/Minecraft-server-in-termux/README.md

 ```

 then paste the following (This might take a while ...):
+{it is recommended to paste the git pkg command seprately as some might expereince errors when run}
 ```
  apt update && apt upgrade -y
- apt install git      ##it is recommended to paste the git pkg command seprately apt install wget git clone https://github.com/GREENFLAME1507/Minecraft-server-in-termux.git
+ apt install git
+ apt install wget
+ git clone https://github.com/GREENFLAME1507/Minecraft-server-in-termux.git
 ```